mynameisvinn/adam/README.md

 # fun with optimizers
-this is a collection of popular optimizers, implemented with tensorflow.
+a collection of popular optimizers, implemented with tensorflow.

-optimizers are one facet of deep neural networks.  when it comes to training, other considerations include initializations, the choice of activation functions, etc..
+optimizers are just one facet of deep neural networks.  when it comes to training, other considerations include initializations, the choice of activation functions, etc..

 ## what makes an optimizer a "good" optimizer?
 a good gradient descent algorithm should handle the following: